Cherreads

 Her mind flashed back to every report she had written, every late night interview, every coded message she had solved.
 None of it had prepared her for this, the feeling of being hunted.

-She pressed her back against the cold walls, listening as the footsteps slowed, then started again.
+She leaned against the cold walls, listening as the footsteps slowed, then started again.

 She knew every shadow, every footstep, was a clue, and also a threat.

 Minutes passed.
 She stayed frozen, fully observant.
 The footsteps finally passed and faded.
-She felt relief, but her fears still lingered.
+She felt relieved, but her fears remained.
 They were still out there.
 Watching.

 I can't let them catch me.
 I have to finish this story.

-Her fingers were trembling as she clutched her bag.
-She had to remind herself this was why she had chosen this job: to expose corruption, to bring light to dark corners, to survive and tell the truth.
+She had to remind herself this was why she had chosen this job.
+To expose corruption, bring light to dark corners, to survive and tell the truth.

 So she never changed career paths.

-Across the wet street, under the dim light of the street lamps, she saw them, the men in black.
+Across the street, she saw them, the men in black.

 This was the world she had been chasing, the story she had always wanted to see.
 Up close, it was even more dangerous than she had imagined.

-Before she could move, a shadow came from the darkness.
-The stranger stepped between her and the men.
+Before she could move, a stranger came from the darkness.
+He stepped between her and the men.

-Mei Ling had not expected rescue, but now survival seemed possible.
+Mei Ling hadn't expected rescue, but now survival seemed possible.

-He gestured for her to follow, his presence commanding yet calm.
+After taking down the threats, he gestured for her to follow.
 After much hesitation, she obeyed.

-It had taught her one thing: she was not invincible, no matter how skilled or careful.
+It had taught her one thing.
+She wasn't invincible, no matter how skilled or careful.
 Sometimes survival meant relying on others, even when trust felt impossible.

 But is this stranger worth relying on?